Cover crop: Soil quality management

 Cover crops can also improve soil quality by increasing soil organic matter levels through the input of cover crop biomass over time.
 Increased soil organic matter enhances soil structure as well as the water and nutrient holding and buffering capacities of the soil.
 It can also lead to increased soil carbon sequestration, which has been promoted as a strategy to help offset the rise in atmospheric carbon dioxide levels.

 Soil quality is managed to produce optimum conditions for crops to flourish.
 The principal factors affecting soil quality are soil salination, pH, microorganism balance, and the prevention of soil contamination.
 It is noted that if soil quality is properly managed and maintained, it forms the foundation for a healthy and productive environment.
 One can design and manage a crop that will produce a healthy environment for quite some time.

+Soil health and ecosystem services

+Recent syntheses indicate that cover cropping generally improves several indicators of soil physical and chemical quality, although the magnitude of change depends on species selection, climate, soil texture and the duration of cover crop use.
+A global meta-analysis of 102 field studies reported that cover crops increased saturated hydraulic conductivity by about 106%, and raised total organic carbon and total nitrogen in the topsoil by approximately 10% and 20%, respectively, relative to systems without cover crops.

+Cover crops also tend to increase soil organic carbon and nitrogen in biologically active pools such as microbial biomass and particulate organic matter, which support nutrient cycling and aggregate formation.
+The same meta-analysis found average increases of roughly 20% in microbial biomass carbon and close to 50% in particulate organic carbon under cover crops compared with bare or fallow treatments.
+Long-term field experiments further suggest that diverse cover crop mixtures can produce lasting improvements in soil structure that carry over to subsequent cash crops by enhancing the stability and size distribution of soil aggregates.

+Beyond soil structure, cover crops contribute to multiple ecosystem services, including reduced surface runoff and sediment loss, lower nitrate leaching, enhanced soil biodiversity and suppression of weeds and some pests.
+At the same time, meta-analyses highlight important trade-offs and context dependence: in some environments, cover crops may reduce soil water availability to the following cash crop or have neutral or variable effects on yields, particularly in semi-arid regions or when termination is poorly timed, and long-term impacts on productivity and profitability are still uncertain in several climatic zones due to limited multi-decadal studies.